dougeby/IntuneDocs/intune/device-locate.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 To get the location of a lost or stolen iOS device on a map, use the **Locate Device** action.
-The device must be a corporate-owned iOS device, enrolled through the device enrollment program (DEP), and be in supervised mode.
+The device must be a corporate-owned iOS device, enrolled through the device enrollment program, and be in supervised mode.
 Before you use this action, be sure the device is in [lost mode](device-lost-mode.md).

 ## Supported platforms

 - iOS 9.3 and later

-This feature is **not** supported for the following systems:
+This feature is not supported for the following systems:
 - Windows
 - Windows Phone
 - macOS